77Adson/WebScraperv1/README.md

 - **Data Visualization**: Interactive charts and tables to visualize price trends.
 - **Manual Scrape**: Ability to trigger a scrape manually from the dashboard.
 - **Data Export**: Export scraped data to CSV.
-- **Email Alerts**: Optional email notifications for price changes.
+- **Email Alerts**: Optional email notifications.
 - **robots.txt**: Respects `robots.txt` by default.

 ## Project Structure

-- `main.py`: The main entry point for running the scraper from the command line.
+- `main.py`: The main entry point for running the cyclical scraper.
 - `Panel.py`: The Streamlit-based web dashboard.
 - `scraper/`: Directory containing the core scraping logic.
 - `requirements.txt`: A list of all the dependencies for this project.